hkeiken/wsl2-globalprotect/README.md

 # 2. VPN Connectivity

+This test is done with:
+- Debian 11 in WSL2 guest operating system under Windows
+- Global Protect version 6.0.1 for Linux
+-
 If one like to have the WSL2 guest operative system use Global Protect for connectivity to internal resources, a way to do so is installing the Global Protect client inside the guest operating system.
 This procedure worked for Global Protect 6.0.1 for Linux.

 ## a - Install Global Protect